kredix-xypher/FF-PANEL-INTERFACE/README.md

 # FF-PANEL-INTERFACE
 A interface for free fire panel .
-Only interface and not inject or work in game environment
+Only interface and this will not inject or work in game environment